As accused gunman appears in court, multiple copies of his video still on Facebook

 The gunman's clip has been banned by NZ's Chief Censor, meaning it is illegal to view or share, but Feinberg has established his bona fides with previous finds that have been verified by The New York Times and other media, and Facebook itself.

-On May 23, after Feinberg identified further copies of the clip, plus an online "game" on Facebook that included Christchurch mosque massacre footage, a spokesman for Facebook told the Herald:
+On May 23, after Feinberg identified further copies of the clip, plus an online "game" on Facebook that included Christchurch mosque massacre footage, a spokesman for the social network told the Herald:

 "We continue to automatically detect and prevent new uploads of this content on our platforms, using a database of more than 900 visually unique versions of this video.
-When we identify isolated instances of newly edited versions of the video being uploaded, we take it down and add it to our database to prevent future uploads of the same version being shared."
+When we identify isolated instances of newly edited versions of the video being uploaded, we take it down and add it to our database to prevent future uploads of the same version being shared.

 "One of the challenges we faced in the days after the Christchurch attack was a proliferation of many different variants of the video of the attack.
 People - not always intentionally - shared edited versions of the video, which made it hard for our systems to detect.